microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.DSLR.md

 ![Marker](images/CalibrationToolbar.png)

 3. Open the SpectatorView.IntrinsicsCalibration Unity scene.
 4. Update the Editor Intrinsics Calibration serialized fields in the Unity Inspector.
+You will need to update the Chessboard Width, Chessboard Height and Chess Square Size values to reflect the Chessboard print that you obtained during setup.

 ![Marker](images/CalibrationIntrinsicsInspector.png)
-You will need to update the Chessboard Width, Chessboard Height and Chess Square Size values to reflect the Chessboard print that you obtained during setup.

 5. Run the SpectatorView.IntrinsicsCalibration Unity scene in the Unity Editor.

+>Note: EditorIntrinsicsCalibration does not currently delete obtained Chessboard images with each subsequent run of the SpectatorView.IntrinsicsCalibration Unity scene.
+If you are calibrating a new DSLR camera or have changed the focal length of the DSLR camera, you will want to manually delete the Calibration folder in your Documents folder prior to running this scene.

 6. Begin taking photos of the Chessboard with your DSLR camera through the Unity Editor.
 To capture a photo Either press 'Take Photo' in the calibration window or select the 'Game' window and press 'Space' on your keyboard.

 ![Marker](images/CalibrationIntrinsics.png)